mmomtchev/everything-json/README.md

 Every time `.get()`/`expand()` returns an object, `everything-json` keep a weak reference that object and it will immediately return it on any subsequent calls - as long as the GC hasn't collected it.
 This permits for efficient long-term storage of JSON data structures in their binary representation, retrieving individual values as they are needed.

+`.toObject() / .toObjectAsync()` are excluded from this cache as it is expected that these methods will be used only once and they must be as fast as possible.

 # Current status

 Usable alpha version